Trying for a baby – 12 things no-one ever tells you about when you don’t get pregnant

 Talking about it helps… There’s a LOT of secrecy about trying for a baby.
 You’d often find me sneaking around the Boots near work, buying ovulation kits and pre-natal vits in bulk while looking around furtively to check my boss wasn’t behind me with a meal deal.
 People don’t, as rule, talk about pregnancy till the 12 week mark, so telling people you’re even trying is out of the question.
 But it really, really helps.

-…however, people will say the wrong thing: Like ‘You’ll just have to face up to never having children,’ or ‘So and so you vaguely knew twenty years ago who didn’t even want children just had her third, and loves it’.
+…however, people will say the wrong thing when you’re trying for a baby: Like ‘You’ll just have to face up to never having children,’ or ‘So and so you vaguely knew twenty years ago who didn’t even want children just had her third, and loves it’.
 Or that timeless classic ‘When will you try for a baby?’
 Ouch.

 ‘Just relax, and it will happen’: Most annoying advice?
 Advice most likely to have you tense up out of sheer frustration?
 Most nonsensical non-medical advice ever?
 Yes, yes and yes.